jessepav/lacygoill-wiki-backup/tmux/option.md

 ## What happens if I
 ### omit `-g` when I set a session, window, or pane option in `~/.config/tmux/tmux.conf`?

-Tmux will complain with one of these error messages:
+tmux will complain with one of these error messages:

     no current session
     no current window